hardlianotion/vol/README.md

 cmake ..
 ```

-`build/src/vol-demo` runs ~~a simulation of an asian option price with control variate variance reduction~~ ...something...
+`build/src/vol-demo` runs a simulation of an asian option price with control variate variance reduction
 and
 `build/test/vol-tests runs the available tests.